keziah55/ABBAd_day/README.md

 you may wish to use the chip itself and a bunch of resistors and capacitors, per the data sheet.

+Hide the circuit in the cupboard with the LDR near the front, so it will detect the change in light level when the door is opened.
+You may need to change the threshold (line 33 in `ABBAd_day.ino`) which triggers the audio, depending on the light level in your kitchen.

 ## Hardware
 * Arduino Uno
 * 9V battery and battery clip